newnightcoder/100daysofcode/LOG DAY 68.md

 **what i learned:**

-- i coded fluently and could create my levelName element so easily. i SEE the articulation of the logic so CLEARLY now and how much REFACTORING i should actually be doing (cf Nathan's template!!!).
 - i see/understand/practice the relationship between JS and CSS.
+- i coded fluently and could create my levelName element easily (i tried LOGICAL ideas based on html knowledge and it finally worked!) = LEARNING BY DOING.
+- i SEE the articulation of the logic so CLEARLY now and how much REFACTORING i should actually be doing soon (cf Nathan's template!!!) - but i'll come back to it later, it'll be very fun to do = measurement of progress.
-- to create elements dynamically can have great benefits as i see it (at this very early stage though). i have to investigate that but it allows NOT to overload the html file and create screens, effects, divs, as one pleases, when needed in the script.
+- to create elements dynamically can have great benefits. i have to investigate that but as i see it (at this very early stage though): it allows NOT to overload the html file and create screens, effects, divs, as one pleases, when needed in the script.
 - how to work with MY OWN fonts and stop being dependent of googlefonts! also awesome!

 **next:**